SkillsFundingAgency/das-github-toolkit/README.md

 * A code editor that supports PowerShell
 * PowerShell Core
 * A GitHub account and a [PAT](https://docs.github.com/en/github/authenticating-to-github/keeping-your-account-and-data-secure/creating-a-personal-access-token) token with the relevant permissions for the cmdlet(s) you're working on

+### Local Development

+To load the scripts in the VS Code PowerShell Integrated Console open GitHubToolKit\Invoke-DotSourceFiles.ps1 and debug it.
+Rerunning this will load any changes to functions but may not load changes to classes.
+If errors occur that relate to classes kill the PowerShell Integrated Console, if that doesn't fix the problem close all open PS sessions and VS Code and reopen them.

+After loading the scripts run Set-GitHubSessionInformation in the PowerShell Integrated Console.
+To debug a function you will need to add a line after the function in the .ps1 file to call the function.

+If you have `powershell.debugging.createTemporaryIntegratedConsole` set to `true` this debugging approach will not work.

+To load the module in a PowerShell console run `Import-Module .\GitHubToolKit\GitHubToolKit.psm1 -Force`, force is required to ensure changes to functions are imported.

 ## 🔗 External Dependencies